Who Goes There?: Film and television

-David Denby of New York magazine suggested that Invasion of the Body Snatchers (1956) and Alien (1979) may have been influenced by Campbell's story.

-The 1972 film Horror Express is loosely based on the story, with the alien being transferring from a preserved prehistoric corpse to humans while traveling on a train.

-The 1976 serial "The Seeds Of Doom", which concluded the thirteenth season of the science fiction TV series "Doctor Who", combined elements from Campbell's original storyline (an expedition in Antarctica unearths an ancient alien specimen that has lain dormant in the ice for thousands of years) with elements of the 1951 film version (the alien is a carnivorous walking vegetable, not a shape-shifting impersonator).
+The Seeds of Doom, the 1976 serial which concluded the thirteenth season of the science fiction TV series Doctor Who, combined elements from Campbell's original storyline (an expedition in Antarctica unearths an ancient alien specimen that has lain dormant in the ice for thousands of years) with elements of the 1951 film version (the alien is a carnivorous walking vegetable, not a shape-shifting impersonator).

-The 1993 episode "Ice" of the science fiction TV series The X-Files borrows its premise from the storyline.
+The 1993 episode "Ice" of The X-Files borrows its premise from the storyline.

+The 1993 episode "Aquiel" of Star Trek: The Next Generation contains an isolated space outpost and the murderer is eventually revealed to be a shapeshifting lifeform.

-In the 1995 Star Trek: Deep Space Nine episode "The Adversary", a shapeshifting alien infiltrates the crew of a starship.
+In the 1995 episode "The Adversary" of Star Trek: Deep Space Nine, a shapeshifting alien infiltrates the crew of a starship.
 The episode explores similar themes of paranoia and contains a "blood test" scene.
 The writers have cited The Thing from Another World as inspiration.

 The 2013 episode "The Thingy!" of the family action-comedy series The Aquabats!
 Super Show! also borrows the story's premise, albeit in a much more comedic tone.

-The fourth episode of the first season of the HBO crime drama True Detective, first broadcast in 2014, is named after the novella.

 The 2020 film Friend of the World is influenced by The Thing with themes of body horror and isolation.
-A title on the soundtrack is named after the novella.
+A title on its soundtrack is named after the novella.